 Before diving into the questions, it’s essential to understand the key attributes that make a remote worker successful:

-15 Top Interview Questions to Ask Remote Candidates
+15 Top Interview Questions to Ask Remote Talent

 1. Have you worked remotely before?
 If so, what did you like or dislike about it?